Skip to main content

 Grouper Fingers

-Fresh grouper fillets cut into strips, breaded, deep-fried until crispy.
-Served with fries, coleslaw, and tartar sauce.
-Popular appetizer and casual meal at beach bars and Fish Fry.
-Tender white fish with crunchy coating.
+Grouper fillets cut into strips, breaded, and deep-fried crisp, served with fries, coleslaw, and tartar sauce.
+Tender white fish under a crunchy coating, ordered as an appetizer or a casual meal at beach bars and Fish Fry.

 Allergens: